 WHAT HAPPENS AFTER PROCEDURE?

 The situation varies from patient to patient.
-Post-surgery oedema will last longer than normal rhinoplasty and it is not unusual for the nose to evolve to acquire its real stability after 2 years from procedure.
-Important sport’s activity must be avoided and quitting smoking is highly recommended for better healing.
-Applying a night bandage for a period of 2 months is sometimes recommended.
-The clinic patient leaves with a plaster to be worn for 5 to 10 days to maintain the new architecture of the nose in position.
+Post-surgery oedema will last longer than normal rhinoplasty.
+In addition, the nose may take one (1) year to acquire its full stability after the procedure.
+Physical activity must be avoided and quitting smoking is highly recommended to promote better healing.
+Applying a night bandage for a period of two (2) months is sometimes recommended.
+The patient will leave the clinic with a plaster that should be worn for five (5) to ten (10) days to maintain the new architecture of the nose in position.